PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-11 08:04:11
+Last updated: 2024-04-11 08:04:48
-Random Quote: There's proving and there's knowing. -  Bill Oakley
+Random Quote: Robin: "That was not cool, Ted."Lily: "Contraction!"Robin: "That wasn't cool, Ted?" - Robin Scherbatsky